Releases of harmful substances to water

 Releases of mercury to water

 Mercury is a naturally occurring metal that can be emitted by natural processes (like melting permafrost, volcanic activity and soil and rock erosion).
-Industrial activities such as the pulp and paper industry, mining operations and metal processing release mercury to water both directly to the environment and indirectly through wastewater treatment facilities.
-Improper disposal of mercury-containing products (such as fluorescent lamps, thermometers and waste dental amalgams) can also be a source.Footnote 4 Footnote
+Industrial activities such as pulp and paper production, mining operations and metal processing release mercury, both directly to water in the environment and indirectly through wastewater treatment facilities.
+Improper disposal of mercury-containing products (such as fluorescent lamps, thermometers and waste dental amalgams) can also be a source of releases to water.Footnote 4 Footnote

 Mercury can have significant negative impacts on human health and the environment.
-It persists in the environment and accumulates in food chains over time, posing a particular risk to populations, like the northern and Indigenous communities, who rely heavily on the consumption of predatory fish, such as freshwater trout or Arctic char, and traditional food items, including marine mammals.
+It persists in the environment and accumulates in food chains over time, posing a particular risk to populations, like the northern and Indigenous communities, who rely heavily on the consumption of predatory fish, such as freshwater trout or Arctic char, and other traditional food items, including marine mammals.

 National mercury releases to water by source